aruzdh/compsci-notes/linear-algebra/sections/section1-2.typ

   Any intersection of subspaces of a vector space $V$ is a subspace of $V$.
 ]

-It is easily seen that the union of subspaces mush contain the zero vector and be closed under scalar multiplication, but in general, the union of subspaces of $V$ need not be closed under addition.
+It is easily seen that the union of subspaces must contain the zero vector and be closed under scalar multiplication, but in general, the union of subspaces of $V$ need not be closed under addition.
 In fact, it can be readily shown that the union of two subspaces of $V$ is a subspace of $V$ if and only if one of the subspaces contains the other.

 //TODO: write the definitions from the exercises section